SodiumZH/NFF-Girls/wiki/gameplay-en.md

 Its main hand can only hold pickaxes.
 Like for Necrotic Reapers, Fortune enchantment will act as Looting on killing mobs.

 If it's holding mineral nuggets on the off hand, it will help locate surrounding corresponding ores, even if not seen.
 When it found the ore, it will consume a nugget, try moving towards the ore and generate massive glint (green star) particles.
+(0.x.21: there's a known issue wasting the nugget without searching the ore.)

 Supported minerals: Copper, Iron, Gold, Emerald, Diamond, Coal, Lapis Lazuli, Redstone.